kmos/dotfiles/README.md

-# dotfiles
+# dotfiles & other stuff
-dotfiles from my Gentoo box
+dotfiles and other stuff from my Gentoo box